flynow10/FMPlayer/grammar-planning.md

 ## Other Considerations

-Currently this grammar does not include any ability to manipulate, store, compare, or use strings in any way.
+Currently this grammar does not include the ability to manipulate, store, compare, or use strings in any way.
 This means that titles, artists, tags, etc... are not a returnable properties and cannot be conditionally acted apon.

 To make strings useful, the ability to index, split, substring, compare, and store would need to be added.
 Doing this would mean a major increase in complexity for the language as well as greater chances for runtime errors. <span style="color: gray;">(no one wants to spend time debugging their music)</span>